jameshughes89/cs102/src/site/topic25.rst

 * With numbers, we don't feel the need to ask
 * But with other things, we need to have a well defined ordering for the *things*
+    * The things themselves have the order-*ness* property, not a sorting algorithm